 Contains the following tabs:

 You can use the

 Floating IPs panel to view a list of allocated floating IP addresses.
-This information can also be accessed using the command line:
+You can access the same information from the command line with the

-The Project tab provides an interface for viewing and managing the resources of a project.
+In the Project tab you can view and manage project resources.
 Set a project as active in Identity > Projects to view and manage resources in that project.

 The following options are available in the Project tab:

 View, launch, create a snapshot from, stop, pause, or reboot instances, or connect to them through the console.